bintaDouk/ada-project-americanDentalAssociation/index.md

 <iframe class="toggle-frame" src="\number_of_war_movies.html" width="100%" height="800px" frameborder="0"> </iframe>

+## Sentiment Analysis

+We performed a sentiment analysis on the summaries of the movies identified.
+This analysis helped identify the emotional tone of the summaries, determining whether they are primarily positive, negative, or neutral depending of the countries of production and the event

 ## Movies Timeline
 In this third section of the analysis, we filter the movies by looking at the summaries from the `Movies` dataset, and for each war we look to how many movies about it were released over the course of the years.